Józef Poniatowski Park in Łódź: History

 Garden at Pańska (former name of Żeromskiego Street) was unlucky from the beginning, in 1910 the plague of wild rabbits caused great damage, then the park was fenced.
 During World War I it was open to the public.
 At the time, because of hunger, potatoes were grown instead of flowers.
 In subsequent years, playgrounds were built, and children's leisure activities were organized, including slide and sledging, a pond was dug and a hill was dug out of the excavated soil.
 At the end of the 1920s, a residential villa was built for the city president, in the following years a bridge and gazebo by the pond, as well as a Jordanian garden.

 In 1938, a monument to Stanisław Moniuszko was erected on the main axis of the park, unfortunately, destroyed by the Germans a year later.
 During World War II, the Germans closed the park for Poles and Jews, and most of the conifers that remained from the city forests were cut down, the perennial garden was also liquidated, and tennis courts were built in its place (currently the Municipal Tennis Club).
 During the war, the bottom of the pond was also destroyed, which was not rebuilt until 1957.

 A reminder of the war are two cemeteries of Soviet soldiers killed in January 1945.
-Until 1991, the Monument of Gratitude to the Red Army stood next to the cemeteries.
+On 18th of November 1945 the new communist authorities erected monument of gratitude to the Red Army on the site of an earlier monument of Moniuszko.
+The monument was eventually demolished in 1993 after several coffins which were underneath had been transferred in November 1992 to a small military cemetery in the park.